icinganalysis/icinganalysis.github.io/content/A Langmuir B distribution is almost a normal distribution.md

 So, using the Houghton and Radford data is in effect using a normal distribution.

-When the different distributions are compare to the normal fit of the Houghton and Radford data, there are difference from the ideal fit, but the values from Clark have the largest differences, particularly for the "15-35" and "65-85" bins.
+When the different distributions are compare to the normal fit of the Houghton and Radford data, there are differences from the ideal fit, but the values from Clark have the largest differences, particularly for the "15-35" and "65-85" bins.

 With normal distribution stdev = 0.237 (fit to Houghton and Radford):